Hypocrate-code/HypLoad/README.md

 ### <a id="en-mac">macOS</a>

-1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/releases/download/v.1.0.0/mac" target="blank">.zip</a> folder of the latest release.
+1. Download the <a href="https://github.com/Hypocrate-code/HypLoad/raw/refs/heads/main/out/make/HypLoad-1.0.0-arm64.dmg?download=">.dmg</a> file of the latest release.
-2. Unzip the folder.
-3. Execute the <u>Hypload-Setup.dmg</u> file.
+2. Execute <u>HypLoad-x.x.x-arm64.dmg</u>.
 3. Place HypLoad in the */Applications* folder.
+4. Open a terminal and execute `sudo xattr -r -d com.apple.quarantine /Applications/HypLoad.app` to authorize HypLoad on your mac.
-4. Use HypLoad !
+5. Use HypLoad !

 Downloads will be available in [these folders](#en-folders).